Case Study: Dawlish Sea Defences

 Project: Dawlish Sea Defences

-The winter storms of February 2014 took a heavy toll on the Dawlish coastline, breaching 90m of seawall and severing a key rail link to the south west, with a huge impact on the local infrastructure and economy.
+The winter storms took a heavy toll on the Dawlish coastline, breaching 90m of seawall and severing a key rail link to the south west, with a huge impact on the local infrastructure and economy.

-Bison Precast's concrete specialists at Somercotes were called upon to design, manufacture and supply nearly 100 heavy-duty bespoke precast concrete retaining walls, each of which was around 3 metres high, plus more than 150 precast seawall units, each weighing around 15 tonnes, as part of urgent works to get Dawlish back on track.
+Bison Precast’s specialists at Somercotes were called upon to design, manufacture and supply nearly 100 three-metre-high, heavy-duty bespoke precast concrete retaining walls, plus more than 150 precast seawall units, each weighing around 15 tonnes, as part of urgent works to get Dawlish back on track.

 Phase 2 of the works required 152 profiled precast seawall units to replace 19 steel shipping containers, which had been installed as a temporary breakwater following the initial breach.

-This success was influenced by designing a solution which allowed existing concrete moulds at the Somercotes facility to be adapted, allowing rapid progression to the manufacturing stage.
+This success was influenced by the design of a solution that involved the adaptation of existing concrete moulds at the Somercotes facility to be adapted, enabling rapid progression to the manufacturing stage.